We’ve Built Bridges Just For Burning

 “...Maybe you’re right, I don’t fucking know.
 But what she said, how she said it...it keeps echoing around in my goddamn brain; it’s like a fuckin’ record on repeat and I can’t turn it off.
 ‘Punishment would do you good’...It’s like something my dad would’ve yelled at me.
 I can’t not wanna kill myself.”
 He shook his head.
 “She hasn’t spoken to me in a week.
 Everyone from Nightshrike’s been weird.
 Barely any texts, no calls, no reason for it, nothing.
 Gabe sent me one awkward ass message and nothing the fuck else, and apparently Astra’s been squirrely as hell with ‘Thena, too?
 ‘Key’s had some wierd communication with Bayer, and maybe Coah on his phone, but it’s just more confusing.
 Something’s fucked up but I don’t know what.
 Anarchy and Athena have been pissed as hell.
 I mean, I have too, but...I’ve also been getting every shade of fucked up trying to kill my feelings, so.”

 “I suppose I should be concerned about helping with that,” Anjali said, though she gently clinked her hard cider against his, where it sat, near-empty, on the railing.
-She drank the last of hers, then, and the ‘toast’ felt like a prompt, so Kohao obediently drained his bottle as well.
+She drank the last of hers, then, and the ‘toast’ felt like a prompt, so Kato obediently drained his bottle as well.

 “For real, though,” Anjali said after they’d set their bottles down again, “I agree that something’s up.
 ‘Key told me about those weird texts from Bayer; it seems like forward movement is stalling on that end for whatever reason.
 So why not make the first move yourself?
 Go over to Bryluen’s place, call her out?
 Be like, ‘Hey so that thing you did?
 Was fucking horrible of you.’”

-Kohao shook his head.
+Kato shook his head.
 “I don’t think that would get me an apology,” he said dryly, with a sour sort of grimace.

 “Yeah, I mean, Bayer said an apology was unlikely, didn’t he?”
 Anjali said matter-of-factly.
 “It might happen, it might not.
 But at least you’d get to say your piece.”

-Kohao glanced away.
+Kato glanced away.
 “I feel like everyone’s pretty sick of me saying my pieces.
 I honestly don’t even know why you invited me over; ‘Key’s the one you were there for.”

 He could sense Anjali’s sad gaze on him and she stayed quiet for a long moment; stretched the silence to its breaking point—then sighed.